psiace-archive/awesome-stars/README.md

 ## Shell

+- [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
+Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
+Mirror available at
 - [tensorchord/awesome-open-source-mlops](https://github.com/tensorchord/awesome-open-source-mlops) - An awesome & curated list of best open source MLOps/LLMOps tools for data scientists.
 - [myoung34/docker-github-actions-runner](https://github.com/myoung34/docker-github-actions-runner) - This will run the new self-hosted github actions runners with docker-in-docker
 - [basho/riak](https://github.com/basho/riak) - Riak is a decentralized datastore from Basho Technologies.